Spring is finally here, and so is the mowing season in most areas.

 Next, we should practice social distancing with our customers as well.
 Reach out to each customer the day before to ensure that they still want the job done.
 Most people still want to keep as much of a routine as possible, but some might want to wait until this pandemic calms down.
 Any communication while on the property should happen through a phone conversation, again minimizing face-to-face interactions.

 Lastly, ask the customer to pay their bills remotely.
 Using lawn care management software like CLIPitc allows your customers to pay through the online portal.
-Setting up Card Connect is a simple and easy process.
+Setting up CLIP Payments is a simple and easy process.
 Check out our quick video about the process here.

 If You’re Sick, Stay At Home